metalisx/metalisx/README.md

 0.3 WildFly

+Setting up WildFly:
-Download WildFly 10.0.0 Final and unzip the file.
+ - download WildFly 10.0.0 Final and unzip the file.

-Open Eclipse
+ - open Eclipse

-Install the JBoss Tools (currently 4.3.0.Final) from the Eclipse Market Place
+ - install the JBoss Tools (currently 4.3.0.Final) from the Eclipse Market Place

-Create a new Serer, with server type WildFly 10.0 (Experimental) and point it to the installation directory of the unzipped WildFly.
+ - create a new Serer, with server type WildFly 10.0 (Experimental) and point it to the installation directory of the unzipped WildFly.

 When running the MetalIsX web applications you need to configure the Monitor datasource and Monitor log file.
 For instructions see:
 4 WildFly

-1. MetalIsX common
+1 MetalIsX common

 Common projects for domain, gson, rest and web resources.

-2. MetalIsX CRUD
+2 MetalIsX CRUD

 Simple but effective CRUD web application project using the common rest module.

-3. MetalIsX Monitor
+3 MetalIsX Monitor

 Project for:
  - displaying profiling log information